Balakrishnan000/Online-Food-Portal-Project/README.md

   - This is a Web Application for Food Ordering Management purpose.
 It primarily has 2 kind of users – 1.
 Admin, 2.
 Clients/Customers.
   - It primarily helps to keep track of food orders and accounts management.
   - Admin can add / remove food items data, determine quantity, analyze transactions, Report generation for a period of time, etc.
-  - Customers can place food orders, view price, provide feedback, login.
+  - Customers can place food orders, view price, provide feedback, login, cancel orders.
   - This platform is made basically for *bulk orders of a single item* during some ceremony or party celebrations at homes and offices.

 ### Tech Stack Used: